Skip Navigation

 Previous Award Number: R305A180167

-Project Activities: In Years 1-3, the research team will conduct correlational (Study 1) and cohort sequential (Study 2) longitudinal studies to examine the developmental trajectory of how cultural fit and ability STEM-gender stereotypes, sense of belonging, efficacy, interest, and academic outcomes correlate with each other from 1st through 12th grade.
-In Year 4, the research team will conduct a study with elementary-school students (Study 3) to explore whether teaching a growth mindset can reduce the effects of stereotypes and increase interest in STEM.
+Project Activities: The research team conducted a survey of students in grades 1 through 12 (study 1) and a 3-year longitudinal (study 2) study with students beginning in grades 2 through 8 to examine the developmental trajectory of how gender stereotypes about interest and ability in STEM, sense of belonging, self-perceptions of ability, interest, and academic outcomes were linked.
+The research team also conducted a study with middle school students (study 3) to explore whether teaching a growth mindset could reduce the effects of stereotypes and increase interest in computer science.

 Structured Abstract